Danh Sách

 INNER JOIN Products ON Categories.CategoryID = Products.CategoryID

-WHERE Products.Discontinued = 0;
+WHERE Products.Discontinued = 0; -- FALSE

 mysql> SELECT * FROM `Products by Category`;